macarinatalia/Flutter/video_browser_and_player/README.md

 ## Getting Started

 This application allows user to browse videos, to play selected video and to show relative videos.
+The login and password can be any, but not null.

 ## Supported Platforms